 Servicing the equipment of fuel oil customers is the typical first step for many dealers, and it alone has numerous challenges.
 Then again, it is a service that many customers deem essential, as Raphael Aronson, owner of Service Oil Co. in Harrisburg, Pa., found a couple of years ago when he announced that his company would no longer offer service contracts.
 The result wasn’t a revolt, exactly, but many customers made it clear they wanted service contracts.
 Aronson decided to continue offering those.

-Much has been said about encouraging and training technicians to engage in selling or at least generating sales leads for equipment sales.
+Learn More about it is absolute necessary and much has been said about encouraging and training technicians to engage in selling or at least generating sales leads for equipment sales.
 Warm Thoughts Communications, a Secaucus, NJ-based company that provides training to HVAC companies for AC Installers and to fuel oil dealers aiming to expand their HVAC business, is a supporter of that tactic, though Blaine W. Fox, vice president of business development for Warm Thoughts, said that the emphasis is on training service technicians to be better communicators, not necessarily to sell service agreements or equipment upgrades.

 Fox made it clear that ‘hard-selling” is not the province of technicians.
 ‘We’re not talking about wrestling people to the ground,” he said, ‘just telling customers what you know.”
 Technicians, simply on the basis of their knowledge and expertise, have a great deal of credibility with customers, Fox noted.